Chart Color Schemes

 Population growth drivers in Elsternwick are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The population of Elsternwick is estimated at around 11,736 as of Feb 2026.
-This reflects an increase of 849 people since the 2021 Census, which reported a population of 10,887.
-The change is inferred from AreaSearch's resident population estimate of 11,657 following examination of ABS data released in June 2024 and an additional 181 validated new addresses since the Census date.
-This level of population results in a density ratio of 4,513 persons per square kilometer, placing Elsternwick within the top 10% of national locations assessed by AreaSearch.
-The suburb's growth rate of 7.8% since the census is close to that of its SA4 region (8.7%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 77.0% of overall population gains during recent periods in Elsternwick.
+The suburb of Elsternwick's population is estimated at around 11,736 as of Feb 2026.
+This reflects an increase of 849 people since the 2021 Census, which reported a population of 10,887 people.
+The change was inferred from the resident population of 11,657 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 181 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,513 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+Elsternwick's 7.8% growth since census positions it within 0.9 percentage points of the SA4 region (8.7%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 77.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population